HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-**Test**: Spawn in several prey, once they get to the end they should all despawn (previously they would have lined up at the exit.)
+**Test**: Spawn in several prey.
+Once they get to the end, they should all despawn (previously they would have lined up at the exit).

 ## Eat